smvasconcelos/devlogs/content/posts/hugo-2-—-configurando-pesquisa,-paginação-e-linguagem.en.md

 hugo

 # Index the generated posts
-npx pagefind --site public --glob "**/posts/*.html"
+npx pagefind --site public
 ```

-In the command above, we run **Pagefind** on the site inside the `public/` folder, using the `--glob` flag to filter only files located within the `posts` directory.
+In the command above, we run **Pagefind** on the site located in the `public/` folder, which contains the current build with all the posts.
+To filter exactly what we want, it is necessary to set the `data-pagefind-body` attribute in the `layouts\_default\single.html` file so that Pagefind can correctly locate the data it needs to index.

 After running the command, Pagefind will display a summary of the indexing process — including the number of files indexed, detected languages, and other details.
-It's a good idea to set the `data-pagefind-body` attribute in the `layouts\_default\single.html` file so that Pagefind can correctly locate the data it needs to index.

 ![Image Description](/devlogs/images/Pasted-image-20251021233149.png)